-Individuals that balance their tasks with contemplative practices realize the positive impact this has on their peace of mind, how they relate to others and even on their health.
-It may be as simple as going for a walk, listening to your preferred music dancing, practicing a sport, playing with children or your pet, gardening or creating art.
+It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.

 If these are some of the activities that help you unwind, you are on the right path already.
-They are called "contemplative practices" because they engage a different part of our brain, creating a "buffer zone" that permits the release of tensions, after which, often we end up seeing our challenges in a different light.
+They are called "contemplative practices" because they engage a different part of our brain, creating a 'buffer zone" that permits releasing tensions, and many times we end up seeing our challenges in a different light.